Skip to content

 WARNING

 This guide is for the development version of PX4 (main branch).
-Use the Version selector for the current stable version.
+Use the Version selector to find the current stable version.

 Documented changes since the stable release are captured in the evolving release note.

-Getting Started should be read by all users!
-It provides an overview of PX4, including features provided by the flight stack (flight modes and safety features) and the supported hardware (flight controller, vehicles, airframes, telemetry systems, RC control systems).
+Basic Concepts should be read by all users!
+It provides an overview of PX4, including features provided by the flight stack (flight modes and safety features) and the supported hardware (flight controller, vehicle types, telemetry systems, RC control systems).

 Depending on what you want to achieve, the following tips will help you navigate through this guide:

-I want to build a drone with PX4 from scratch:
+I want a vehicle that works with PX4

-The payloads section describes how to add a camera or how to configure PX4 to enable you to deliver packages.
+The Payloads section describes how to add a camera and how to configure PX4 to enable you to deliver packages.

-I want to run PX4 on new hardware and extend the platform:
+I want to run PX4 on a new Flight Controller and extend the platform

-• Development explains how to support new airframes and types of vehicles, modify flight algorithms, add new modes, integrate new hardware, communicate with PX4 from outside the flight controller, and contribute to PX4.
+The Development section explains how to support new airframes and types of vehicles, modify flight algorithms, add new modes, integrate new hardware, communicate with PX4 from outside the flight controller, and contribute to PX4.

 The Support page explains how to get help from the core dev team and the wider community.